iangow/se_core/readme.md

 2. Run basic code.

-The following three code files need to be run in the following order:
+The three code files below need to be run in the following order:

 - The file `create_call_files.R` extracts details about the files associated with each call (e.g., `mtime`) and puts it in `streetevents.call_files`.
 - The file `import_calls.R` extracts call-level data (e.g., ticker, call time, call type) and puts it in `streetevents.calls`.